 This course introduces the student to the process and vocabulary of design.
 The purpose of the content is to develop the ability to solve two- and three-dimensional design problems with basic methods, vocabulary and media appropriate to the architectural profession.
 This course is only offered in the spring semester.
-6 hrs. integrated lecture, studio/wk.

-ARCH 210 Design History Society (3 Hours)
+ARCH 210 Design History & Society (3 Hours)